Sanford, Michigan

 Sanford is a village in Midland County in the U.S. state of Michigan.
-The population was 859 at the 2010 census.
+The population was 813 at the 2020 census.
 The village is located within Jerome Township.

 History

-In 1864, Charles Sanford, of Madison County, New York, purchased 213 acre of land where the village is now located, along with 1,000 acre of pine land.
+In 1864, Charles Sanford of Madison County, New York, purchased 213 acre of land where the village is now located, along with 1,000 acre of pine land.
 The site was first known as the "Salt-Spring Reserve", and was the location of the first salt well in the state.
 Douglass Houghton, the state surveyor and geologist, supervised sinking the shaft of the well.
 Charles Sanford moved there in May 1864.
 He platted the village in 1870.
-Romig identifies Jay F. Hamilton as the first postmaster of Sanfordville on June 23, 1871, while the Portrait and biographical album of Midland county, Mich. lists Phineas Hamilton as the first postmaster.
+Romig identifies Jay F. Hamilton as the first postmaster of "Sanfordville" on June 23, 1871, while the Portrait and biographical album of Midland county, Mich. lists Phineas Hamilton as the first postmaster.
 The name was shortened to "Sanford" on July 13, 1871.
 Also in 1871, the Pere Marquette Railroad built a station in Sanford.

-In 1982, Sanford voters approved the repeal of its 1963 village charter and became part of Jerome Township, but a Michigan court overturned the election results on the grounds that it should have been presented as one proposal instead of two.
+In 1963, residents of Sanford voted to incorporate as a village.
+In 1982, Sanford voters approved the repeal of its incorporation, but a Michigan court overturned the election results on the grounds that it should have been presented as one proposal instead of two.

-The founder's day parade is an important annual event in this old logging village along the Tittabawassee River.

 On May 19, 2020, the Sanford Dam and Edenville Dam on the Tittabawassee River collapsed, forcing the evacuation of the village and largely destroying its downtown.